-- The Sanctuary tent is located behind the First Aid school bus in front field.
+- The Sanctuary tent is located behind the wood pile, across from the Gate, in front field.

 - Good to bring: comfortable clothes and blankets, coloring books or other calming, time-passing activities, water.

-- Constellation loves volunteers so much that we made a whole department about it.
+- Constellation loves our volunteers so much that we made a whole department about it!
 Volunteer Appreciation distributes drinks, snacks, and other miscellaneous items to volunteers on shift, while also preparing meals in the NoVA (Neighborhood of Volunteer Appreciation) kitchen.

-- During your shift you may be involved with prep, cooking, and/or cleanup on the kitchen side, or bringing treats to volunteers on their “home turf” at Parking, Gate, First Aid, or anywhere else that volunteers are getting things done.
-Volunteer Appreciation is a great fit for people who communicate gratitude and kindness through acts of service and gift-giving.
+- Volunteer Appreciation is a great fit for people who communicate gratitude and kindness through acts of service and gift-giving.
 Kitchen skills are welcome, but they’re not necessary.
-We’re all about burners who want to let other people know that their contributions and investment in the community we create are sincerely valued and appreciated.
+We’re all about Burners who want to let other people know that their contributions and investment in the community we create are sincerely valued and appreciated.

 - Volunteers should report to the Neighborhood of Volunteer Appreciation, located behind the large stage in the front field, to start their shifts.